 Factory Reset Your iPad

-Warning: Please note that this will erase all the information on your iPad.
+Warning: Please note that this erases all the information on your iPad.

-- After you make a backup, go to the Settings menu on your iPad.
+- After you make a backup, go to the Settings App on your iPad

 - A few readers had success when resetting their network’s settings.
 Go to settings > general > reset network